2017 Can-Am Duels

-The 2017 Can-Am Duels are a pair of Monster Energy NASCAR Cup Series stock car races held on February 23, 2017, at Daytona International Speedway in Daytona Beach, Florida.
+The 2017 Can-Am Duels were a pair of Monster Energy NASCAR Cup Series stock car races held on February 23, 2017, at Daytona International Speedway in Daytona Beach, Florida.
 Both contested over 60 laps, they were the qualifying races for the 2017 Daytona 500.

 Report

 Background

 Daytona International Speedway is one of six superspeedways to hold NASCAR races, the others being Michigan International Speedway, Auto Club Speedway, Indianapolis Motor Speedway, Pocono Raceway and Talladega Superspeedway.
 The standard track at Daytona International Speedway is a four–turn superspeedway that is 2.5 mi long.
 The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.

 Practice

 First practice

 Joey Logano was the fastest in the first practice session with a time of 46.604 seconds and a speed of 193.116 mph.

 Qualifying

 Chase Elliott scored the pole for the Daytona 500 with a time of 46.663 and a speed of 192.872 mph.
 He said afterwards that everyone at Hendrick Motorsports did "a lot of work this off-season.
 This team definitely has a knack for these plate tracks, as they showed with Jeff Gordon and then last year with here and Talladega."
 He also mentioned how these accomplishments don't "just happen by staying the same, as everybody knows.
 Everyone is always trying to get better and make their cars better and faster, and the engine shop is always finding new things.
 So I think that's just proof that they're improving with everybody else and taking that next step, which is really impressive."
 He ended by saying he was "happy to be a part of it, and hopefully we can run good next Sunday."